pascobey/devbackbone/README.md

 It is a Ruby on Rails application leveraging Cucumber's Behavior Driven Development.

 ## Project Status
-This is a WIP portfolio project.
+This is a WIP portfolio project in Beta
 * Sprint Board organization remains for v1.0 iteration.

-* On the production server, user registration confirmation emails through SendGrid are still giving SMTP error.
+### Project Details

 * Ruby 2.6.3 - Rails 6.0.3

 * Authenticates with Devise

+* SMTP through SendGrid

 * Utilizes Stimulus JS and Stimulus Reflex with Redis Caching